sofianemdm/StarkNet/README.md

 - The 'transfer' function of ERC721-101 has been disabled to encourage you to finish the tutorial with only one address
 - In order to receive points, you will have to reach the calls to the  `distribute_point` function.

-// Below is important: You need to make sure all instructions are in your contract.
+#### Comment: Below is important: You need to make sure all instructions are in your contract.

 - This repo contains an interface `IExerciceSolution.cairo`.
 Your ERC721 contract will have to conform to this interface in order to validate the exercise; that is, your contract needs to implement all the functions described in `IExerciceSolution.cairo`.
 - **We really recommend that your read the [`Evaluator.cairo`](contracts/Evaluator.cairo) contract in order to fully understand what's expected for each exercise**.
 A high level description of what is expected for each exercise is provided in this readme.